 Female Golden Retrievers, being naturally hardwired for motherhood and caring for puppies, are a lot calmer and careful around young kids.
 This doesn’t mean they won’t play with kids, but they will be much more careful about doing so.

-Females, on the other hand, tend to be more reserved and careful around young kids, even when they are playing with them.
+On the other hand, females tend to be more reserved and careful around young kids, even when they are playing with them.
 And since they are lighter, there is a much lower chance of dangerous accidents occurring.

-Here’s the summarized breakdown of the to genders of Golden Retrievers.
+Here’s the summarized breakdown of the two genders of Golden Retrievers.

 The males love attention more than the females, meaning they will often come to the owner of their own accord for affection.